MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_filehandler.md

-public void SetLabel(const std::shared_ptr\<Label\>& label, const LabelingOptions& labelingOptions, const ProtectionSettings& protectionSettings)  |  Sets the sensitivity label to the file. public void DeleteLabel(const LabelingOptions& labelingOptions)  |  Deletes the sensitivity label from the file. public void SetProtection(const std::shared_ptr\<ProtectionDescriptor\>& protectionDescriptor, const ProtectionSettings& protectionSettings)  |  Sets either custom or template-based permissions (according to protectionDescriptor->GetProtectionType) to the file. public void RemoveProtection()  |  Removes protection from the file.
-If the file is labeled, the label will be lost. public void CommitAsync(const std::string& outputFilePath, const std::shared_ptr\<void\>& context) | Writes the changes to the file specified by the \|outputFilePath\ |  parameter. public void CommitAsync(const std::shared_ptr\<Stream\>& outputStream, const std::shared_ptr\<void\>& context) | Writes the changes to the stream specified by the \|outputStream\ |  parameter. public void GetDecryptedTemporaryFileAsync(const std::shared_ptr\<void\>& context)  |  Returns a path to a temporary file (that will be deleted if possible) - representing the decrypted content. public void GetDecryptedTemporaryStreamAsync(const std::shared_ptr\<void\>& context)  |  Returns a stream - representing the decrypted content. public void NotifyCommitSuccessful(const std::string& actualFilePath)  |  To be called when the changes have been committed to disk. public std::string GetOutputFileName()  |  Calculates the output file name and extension based on the original file name and the accumulated changes. public static bool IsProtected(const std::string& filePath, const std::shared_ptr<MipContext>& mipContext) | Checks whether a file is protected or not. public static FILE_API std::vector&lt;uint8_t&gt; __CDECL mip::FileHandler::GetSerializedPublishingLicense | Return Publishing License if file has it.
+public void SetLabel(const std::shared_ptr\<Label\>& label, const LabelingOptions& labelingOptions, const ProtectionSettings& protectionSettings)  |  Sets the sensitivity label to the file. public void DeleteLabel(const LabelingOptions& labelingOptions)  |  Deletes the sensitivity label from the file. public void SetProtection(const std::shared_ptr\<ProtectionDescriptor\>& protectionDescriptor, const ProtectionSettings& protectionSettings)  |  Sets either custom or template-based permissions (according to protectionDescriptor->GetProtectionType) to the file. public void SetProtection(const std::shared_ptr\<ProtectionHandler\>& protectionHandler)  |  Sets protection on a document using an existing protection handler. public void RemoveProtection()  |  Removes protection from the file.
+If the file is labeled, the label will be lost. public void CommitAsync(const std::string& outputFilePath, const std::shared_ptr\<void\>& context) | Writes the changes to the file specified by the \|outputFilePath\ |  parameter. public void CommitAsync(const std::shared_ptr\<Stream\>& outputStream, const std::shared_ptr\<void\>& context) | Writes the changes to the stream specified by the \|outputStream\ |  parameter. public bool IsModified()  |  Checks if there are changes to commit to the file. public void GetDecryptedTemporaryFileAsync(const std::shared_ptr\<void\>& context)  |  Returns a path to a temporary file (that will be deleted if possible) - representing the decrypted content. public void GetDecryptedTemporaryStreamAsync(const std::shared_ptr\<void\>& context)  |  Returns a stream - representing the decrypted content. public void NotifyCommitSuccessful(const std::string& actualFilePath)  |  To be called when the changes have been committed to disk. public std::string GetOutputFileName()  |  Calculates the output file name and extension based on the original file name and the accumulated changes. public static bool IsProtected(const std::string& filePath, const std::shared_ptr<MipContext>& mipContext) | Checks whether a file is protected or not. public static FILE_API std::vector&lt;uint8_t&gt; __CDECL mip::FileHandler::GetSerializedPublishingLicense | Return Publishing License if file has it.

 ## Members

 ### GetLabel function